"Trees and stones will teach us that which you can never learn from masters." Saint Bernard of Clairvaux

 My wife Kathy and I have been celebrating the Winter Solstice at friend’s homes since the early 1970’s.
 In 1980, we bought 21 acres of rocky New England land in the hills of Walpole, New Hampshire.
 We spent over ten years building our home, gardens, outbuildings, stonewalls, a pond - all the while hoping to find enough time to build a venue for our own Solstice celebration.

 Sometime in the early ‘90s our dream came true, and our Winter Solstice tradition began.
 We built a five-foot diameter fire pit, surrounded by small one-foot tall standing stones, and a 25-foot diameter circle of wooden benches.
 The circle served its purpose, but we longed for something more permanent.
 I scoured the nearby woods for any large stones I could find.
 The best and tallest stones were on our next-door neighbor’s property, but I did find a dozen or so stones on our land that would work.
-I skidded them out of the woods, using my small 25 horsepower Kubota tractor, a winch and a metal stone boat I had built by a local welder.
+I skidded the stones out of the woods using my small 25 horsepower Kubota tractor with a winch, and a metal stone boat I had built by a local welder.

-It is believed the circle was aligned with the winter solstice sunset when it was built.
+It is believed that Drombeg circle was aligned with the winter solstice sunset when it was built.
 The most recent C-14 radiocarbon dating estimated it was erected in 780+/- 80 bc.
 We saw a few other small circles on our trip, but nothing that I connected with like ‘Druid’s Altar.’
-I felt confidant that I could build a stone circle with the stones I had collected.
+I felt confident that I could build a stone circle with the stones I had collected.
 I could not wait to get home and get to work.

 I wasted no time.
-That summer, I started moving the best stones from the new property, out to the field where the circle was to be built.
+That summer, I started moving the best stones from the new property out to the field where the circle was to be built.
 Most of the stones were located as far away from the building site as was possible on our now 31 acres.
-Due to the terrain, I had a very circuitous quarter mile long route to negotiate with my tractor, with the stone boat in tow.
-One by one, the stones were placed in a staging area so I could pick and choose.
+Due to the terrain, I had a very circuitous quarter mile long route to negotiate with my tractor, stone boat in tow.
+One by one, the stones were placed in a staging area so I could pick and choose the best stone for each location.
 In total, I brought out about 25 possible standing stones.
 I marked out a 30-foot circle, with 16 stakes set to the compass coordinates.
-A few years before, around the time of the winter solstice, I had staked out the location of a sighting stone and an outlying stone, about 60 feet away to the south west, aligning them to the setting sun.
+A few years before on the winter solstice, I had staked out the location of a sighting stone and an outlying stone, about 60 feet away to the south west, aligning them to the setting sun.
 This alignment was the element that the entire stone circle would be designed around.

 With the alignment stones set, I moved to the main compass point locations - north, south, east and west.
 Using the tallest remaining stones, I set these four standing stones at the same height above ground, 4-foot 6-inches, varying the depth of the excavated pocket accordingly.